betheanalyst/daily-commit-project/quotes/day10.md

 “The biggest adventure you can take is to live the life of your dreams.”
 “Always remember that you are absolutely unique.
 Just like everyone else.”
+“Success is stumbling from failure to failure with no loss of enthusiasm.”